payingattention/linkjs/README.md

 a message through the structure to compose a response which can be inserted into the DOM.
 Also, URIs which point to remote locations will automatically run as Ajax calls, allowing code to make calls to remote or in-process functionality without knowing the difference.

-See the [LinkShUI CLI](https://github.com/pfraze/linkshui) for an example application.
-Currently, [Engine](https://github.com/pfraze/engine) is the primary focus of development.

 ## Getting Started